iWinston/typeorm-plus/README.md

 * `@Table(tableName)` - tells ORM to create a new table in the database for this class.
 We also specified a table name in the database.
-* `@PrimaryColumn(columnType, columnOptions)` - tells ORM to create a table column for the given class property and make it PRIMARY KEY column.
-We also set `{ autoIncrement: true }` in column options, which makes our primary column an AUTO_INCREMENT.
+* `@PrimaryColumn(columnType, columnOptions)` - tells ORM to create a table column for the given class property and make it *PRIMARY KEY* column.
+We also set `{ autoIncrement: true }` in column options, which makes our primary column an *AUTO_INCREMENT*.
 * `@Column(columnType, columnOptions)` - tells ORM to create a table column for the given class property.